y-ken/fluent-plugin-geoip/README.md

 Fluentd Output plugin to add information about geographical location of IP addresses with Maxmind GeoIP databases.

-fluent-plugin-geoip has bundled cost-free [GeoLite City database](http://dev.maxmind.com/geoip/legacy/geolite/) by default.
+fluent-plugin-geoip has bundled cost-free [GeoLite City database](http://dev.maxmind.com/geoip/legacy/geolite/) by default.<br />
 Also you can use purchased [GeoIP City database](http://www.maxmind.com/en/city) ([lang:ja](http://www.maxmind.com/ja/city)) which costs starting from $50.

 The accuracy details for GeoLite City (free) and GeoIP City (purchased) has described at the page below.